StefanSchroeder/dietpi-radio/README.md

 	ssh root@radio # with default password 'dietpi'

-After the first login, there are some updates that will likely lead to a reboot because of an updated kernel.
+After the first login, there are some updates that may lead to a reboot because of an updated kernel.
 Your ssh-session will be interrupted and you have to re-login after the system has restarted:

 	ssh root@radio # with default password 'dietpi'

-Change the default password

-	passwd
+When you login, the system will ask you to do some maintenance.

+You can now change the default passwords, update the package-database, decline the invitation to participate in a survey, etc.

 Update the package database

 	apt update

-Install a few commands that we use

-	apt install -y mplayer git python3 alsa-utils python3-rpi.gpio
+The required package *alsa-utils* will have been installed already when configuring the audio. *python3* will be installed as a dependency of *python3-rpi.gpio*.

 Configure Audio (for Raspberry's with audio jack):